Managing Radon in Schools

 - Links and Resources

 Strategies that support the Key Drivers complement this positive feedback loop.
 Overall program efficiency increases as school districts incorporate each Key Driver into their programs.
-This document describes how the "Framework for Effective School IAQ Management: Key Drivers" displayed in the graphic on the right (click on each of the circles to find more information) can help schools address radon risks as part of a comprehensive IAQ management process.
+This document describes how the "Framework for Effective School IAQ Management: Key Drivers" displayed in the graphic above can help schools address radon risks as part of a comprehensive IAQ management process.

 Successful IAQ management in schools comprises effective pollution source control.
 Radon — a radioactive gas — is one of the most hazardous indoor pollutants.
 Radon is the leading cause of lung cancer among non-smokers.
 In the U.S., an estimated 20,000 people die from radon-induced lung cancer annually.
 Thousands of classrooms nationwide have elevated radon levels, needlessly exposing hundreds of thousands of students and staff to this serious health risk.

 EPA recommends testing all schools for radon.
 As part of an effective IAQ management program, schools can take simple steps to test for radon and reduce risks to occupants if high radon levels are found.
 The only way to know if elevated radon levels are present is to test.
 Many schools have successfully applied radon mitigation strategies to control indoor radon levels.

 Radon gas enters from the soil beneath the school through cracks and openings in the foundation.
 Air pressure inside a building is sometimes lower than pressure in the soil under the foundation.
 Because of this difference in pressure, a building acts like a vacuum, drawing radon inside from the soil.
 Typical cracks and openings include joints where the floor meets the wall, expansion joints in the floor, openings in the floor for pipes and wires, and hollow masonry walls that penetrate the floor.